-Welcome to Arizona State University Delta Gamma.
-My name is Nicole Boucher and I am the current president of our chapter.
+Welcome to Arizona State University Delta Gamma!
+We are so proud to be named the 2020-2021 Panhellenic Chapter of the Year!
+My name is Jessica Leffel and I’m the chapter president.
 I am so excited to share with you a little bit about this organization and the women who have a special place in my heart.

 Delta Gamma offers to women of all ages a rich heritage based on principles of personal integrity, personal responsibility and intellectual honesty.
 Its primary purpose is to foster high ideals of friendship, promote educational and cultural interests, create a true sense of social responsibility, and develop the finest qualities of character.

 Delta Gamma was founded in 1873 in Oxford, Mississippi, at the Lewis School

 for Girls by three young women who were unable to go home for the Christmas break due to unforeseen weather.
 Together, Anna Boyd, Mary Comfort and Eva Webb created a club of "mutual helpfulness."
 They chose the Greek letters Delta and Gamma because of their desire to "Do Good."
 It remains Delta Gamma's motto today and a driving force in all we do.